jinyongchoi/kafka-streams-multi-runner/README.md

 - The coordinator expects a worker JAR to be present in a certain location in the project.
 Run `sbt "worker/assembly"` to build the worker JAR.
 - The worker expects kafka to be running on `localhost:9092` with plaintext auth.
-- Run `sbt "coordinator / run 1 2 3"` to run the program "1 2 3" in the coordinator.
-This particular program reproduces
-  the said bug.
+- Run `sbt "coordinator / run 1"` to run the program "1 2 3" in the coordinator.
+This particular program reproduces the said bug.
 If no arguments are passed to the coordinator, it runs a random program.
 - The coordinator will output the following
   ```
+      sbt clean "worker/assembly"; sbt "worker/assembly"; sbt "coordinator / run 1"
+      ...
       appid: 437163b7-6f91-4aa2-bdf1-c7ba7e5a40ca
       [0] starting instance +1
       forwardAll Start